PhD, University of Pennsylvania, 2007

 BA, Ecole Normale Superieure de Cachan, 1998

-I'm a social demographer with interests in 1) the measurement of mortality and causes of death in countries with limited data, and 2) the impact of social networks on population health.
+I'm a social demographer with interests in 1) the measurement of demographic indicators in countries with limited data, and 2) the impact of social networks on population health.
 I have conducted the Likoma Network Study, a study that produced a detailed "map" of the sexual networks through which HIV has spread extensively in a small island community of East Africa.
-Current projects include trials of new approaches to collecting demographic data in Guinea-Bissau, Senegal and Malawi, as well as investigation of causes of death among children during the Ebola outbreak in Guinea.
+My current work focuses primarily on testing new approaches to collecting demographic data in settings where civil registration systems are incomplete.
+For example, in Senegal, I'm developing new tools to measure age from photographs using computer vision and machine learning.
+In several other countries (Guinea-Bissau, Malawi, Uganda and Bangladesh), I'm conducting trials of a new questionnaire to measure adult and maternal mortality.